Reactor™ - The manual

 Inspector:

 Here you can see and adjust individual elements of the controller or the layer tree.
-The inspector shows all properties of the currently selected object, eg a Component Behavior, Variable, or other.
+The Inspector shows all properties of the currently selected object, such as a Component Behavior, Layer, Variable, or others.

-Sometimes you might be looking at a Behavior that can not be seen on the controller, due to a different layer covering it.
-In this case Inspector will give you a hint and let you switch to the Active Behavior currently visible.
+Sometimes, you may be looking at a Behavior that cannot be seen on the controller due to a different layer covering it.
+In this case, the Inspector will give you a hint and allow you to switch to the Active Behavior currently on top of the component.

 -